-DELWP requests for tenders and expressions of interest for contracts are available from the Victorian Tenders website.
+DELWP requests for tenders and expressions of interest for contracts are available from the Buying for Victoria website.
 Other state government department tenders are also advertised at this site.

 DELWP is committed to minimising the environmental impact of the goods and services purchased to meet DELWP requirements.
 DELWP aims to meet this commitment by:

 - Purchasing goods and services that have reduced impacts on the environment, compared with competing goods and services that achieve the same function and value for money outcomes

 - Defining environmental procurement priorities based on assessment of environmental risks and their ability to influence environmental outcomes